 Challenging your thoughts can be very helpful in breaking the pattern of ruminations.5 The truth about our thoughts is that they are not absolute facts, and just because we think something, it doesn’t mean it’s true.14 Many of our thoughts are distorted, and not only that, they are negatively skewed because the brain is hard-wired to look for problems.15 Rather than automatically accepting your ruminative thoughts, begin to approach them with curiosity, questioning their validity and intentionally looking for concrete evidence to debunk them.

 Because ruminations can be overwhelming, it can be helpful to create a list of the problems spinning in your mind and then separate them into distinct challenges so you can approach them one at a time.
 Then, go deeper.
-Don’t simply challenge them but instead replace them with more helpful, solution-oriented thoughts.1
+Don’t simply challenge them but instead replace them with more helpful, solution-oriented thoughts.

-4. Practice Mindfulness
+5. Practice Mindfulness & Meditation

 Mindfulness involves deliberately paying attention to what is going on right now, in this present moment, to redirect your thoughts and focus.
 It can be a powerful strategy to stop rumination.2 By using your senses to notice what is happening around you, your thought pathways in your brain are redirected away from bothersome thoughts, disrupting the cycle of rumination.
-Living mindfully, one moment at a time, gives you a steady supply of new thoughts and ideas to take the place of the outworn ruminations.4
+Living mindfully, one moment at a time, gives you a steady supply of new thoughts and ideas to take the place of the outworn ruminations.3

-5. Distract Yourself Purposefully
+6. Distract Yourself Purposefully

-To break the pattern of repetitive negative thinking, intentionally distract yourself with something different and engaging as soon as you catch yourself ruminating.2,5 Shifting your attention to a distraction activates different, more positive, neural networks and gradually trains your brain to think differently.
+To break the pattern of repetitive negative thinking, intentionally distract yourself with something different and engaging as soon as you catch yourself ruminating.2,5 Shifting your attention to a distraction activates different, more positive neural networks and gradually trains your brain to think differently.

 Choose to switch gears and engage in a different activity such as a quick, brisk walk, listening (and even dancing) to music, looking at pictures that make you happy, or preparing and eating a healthy snack.
 It can be especially powerful to distract yourself with thoughts of times when things have gone well for you despite problems you were facing.
 Whatever you distract yourself with, pay attention to it mindfully, and when you catch yourself returning to your thoughts, just make a note of it and return your attention to your distraction.

-6. Spend Time in Nature
+7. Spend Time in Nature

 Stepping outside among green or blue spaces provides an extremely effective distraction and opportunity to mindfully turn your attention away from your negative thoughts.
 Being in nature has been shown to be therapeutic and help reduce ruminations.5 Research shows that spending as little as 90 minutes in nature can decrease rumination.16 You don’t have to walk for an hour and a half in order to reap the benefits of nature.
 Enjoying fresh air and natural elements in regular, short bursts can be equally helpful.17

-7. Exercise
+8. Exercise

 Exercise can help reduce rumination.5 While regular exercise does provide long-term mental and physical health benefits, just a single session of moderately intense activity can boost mood and reduce rumination.18 When you find yourself overthinking difficult situations, engaging in physical activity that you enjoy can help.

-8. Limit Your Social Media Use
+9. Limit Your Social Media Use

 Social media use is problematic for two reasons:

-- First, you may use social media as a pure distraction from your ruminations.
+- First, you may use social media as a distraction from your ruminations.
 The problem is that when you put down your phone, the ruminations come rushing back.

 - Second, people may begin ruminating about issues or events they see on social media.
 The additional sources of rumination become overwhelming.